The Godfather (soundtrack): Critical reception and accolades

-Peter Barsocchini who wrote for The Times wrote that The Godfather soundtrack was able to stand on its own.
-He elaborated on the soundtrack stating it was "extremely evocative" and that it kept with the time period the movie was set.
-He did state that the soundtrack was "rich and interesting, without, except for one cut (the vocal by Al Martino), being at all typed."
-He felt the "Main Title" was the best track on the album because: "It is at once chilling and plaintive and nostalgic, but it also evokes the humanity of The Godfather, gives the image of a man instead of a ruthless monster, which is a brilliant composition."
-Barsocchini wrote that "The Halls of Fear" explored the concept of fear well in an a-melodramatic way.
-He summed up the album by stating it was worthy of one's attention even if not interested in the film.
-Detroit Free Presss Bob Talbert described Rota's score as "right on the money" and "[captured] the feel of the '40s and the power of Marlon Brando."
-He generally commented that the instruments used in the movie matched the intensity of Brando and Al Pacino.
-He also described Martino as "a thinly disguised Frank Sinatra."
-Allmusic gave the album five out of five stars, with editor Zach Curd saying it is a "dark, looming, and elegant soundtrack."
+Peter Barsocchini of The Times wrote that The Godfather soundtrack was able to stand on its own.
+He elaborated on the soundtrack, stating it was "extremely evocative" and that it kept with the time period the movie was set.
+He further explained that the soundtrack was "rich and interesting, without, except for one cut (the vocal by Al Martino), being at all typed."
+Barsocchini considered "Main Title" to be the best track on the album as "it is at once chilling and plaintive and nostalgic, but it also evokes the humanity of The Godfather, gives the image of a man instead of a ruthless monster, which is a brilliant composition."
+He wrote that "The Halls of Fear" explored the concept of fear well in an a-melodramatic way, and summed up the album by stating it was worthy of one's attention, even to those not interested in the film.
+Detroit Free Press's Bob Talbert described Rota's score as "right on the money" and "[captured] the feel of the '40s and the power of Marlon Brando."
+He generally commented that the instruments used in the movie matched the intensity of Brando and Al Pacino, also describing Martino as "a thinly disguised Frank Sinatra."
+Retrospectively, AllMusic gave the album five out of five stars, with editor Zach Curd describing the album as a "dark, looming, and elegant soundtrack."
 An editor for Filmtracks believed that Rota was successful in relating the music to the film's core aspects.

-Rota's score was also nominated for Grammy Award for Best Original Score for a Motion Picture or TV Special at the 15th Grammy Awards.
-Rota was announced the winner of the category on March 3 at the Grammys' ceremony in Nashville, Tennessee.
+Rota's score was also nominated for Grammy Award for Best Original Score for a Motion Picture or TV Special at the 15th Grammy Awards, in which he was announced the winner of the category on March 3 at the Grammys' ceremony in Nashville, Tennessee.
 Rota had received a nomination for the Best Original Score at the 45th Academy Awards.
-Upon further review of Rota's love theme from The Godfather, the Academy found that Rota had used a similar score in Eduardo De Filippo's 1958 comedy Fortunella.
+Upon further review of Rota's love theme from The Godfather, the academy found that Rota had used a similar score in Eduardo De Filippo's 1958 comedy Fortunella.
 This led to re-balloting, where members of the music branch chose from six films: The Godfather and the five films that had been on the shortlist for best original dramatic score but did not get nominated.
 John Addison's score for Sleuth won this new vote, and thus replaced Rota's score on the official list of nominees.